MartinSchmeisser1/promptguessr_scaled/readme.md

 ## 🚀 Goal

-A simple, fun game to experiment with static web development, image-based prompts, and collaborative guessing — perfect for sharing with friends!
+A fun game to experiment with web development, image-based prompts, and collaborative guessing!